dmbarbour/glas/docs/GlasProg.md

 * Support for hierarchical transactions is very convenient for modeling grammars.
 However, it should be separate from backtracking conditionals, otherwise we cannot easily refactor backtracking transactions that share a common prefix.
 We may also need some output that is dependent on observations within a transaction.
 Interaction with concurrency requires careful attention.
 * I would like effective support for staging, including static parameters and partial results from a computation.
-Ideally, staging supports ad-hoc interactive definitions rather than just a single call-return.
+Ideally, staging supports ad hoc interactive definitions rather than just a single call-return.
 An intriguing possibility is to support a fractal namespace aligned with the call graph as a medium for concurrent staging.
 * For number types, I want unbounded integers, rationals, complex numbers, and vectors or matrices to be the default.
 But ideally the program model should make it easy to identify and isolate subprograms where we can use bounded number representations to optimize things.
 * I want to support unit types for numbers and other useful context, ideally propagating through a computation at compile time.
 And I'd like users to have flexible support to define similar context for other roles.
 I'm not sure how to approach this yet.
 * I would like to automate support for indexed and editable relational database views.
 It is feasible to model the database as an accelerated data type or linear object, but it might be easier to support static analysis of views if the database model is built-in to the program model.